On the Existence of the Adversarial Bayes Classifier (Extended Version): Main Results

 The original version of this paper published in NeurIps \citep{AwasthiFrankMohri2021} proves this result for a restricted class of norms.
 For perturbations in an arbitrary norm, the theorem provides a positive guarantee: for any distribution, the adversarial Bayes classifier exists.
-In fact, an even stronger result holds: if $\PP$ is absolutely continuous with respect to the Lebesgue measure, we can show a statement analogous to every minimizing sequence of $R^\e$ has a convergent subsequence.
-We formally state and prove this stronger version of our theorem as Theorem~\ref{th:main_with_regularity} in Appendix~\ref{app:generalize_result}.
-We also expect an existence result for perturbations by open balls.
+In fact the proof of Theorem~\ref{th:existence_basic} shows that an even stronger result holds: under the hypotheses of Theorem~\ref{th:existence_basic}, every minimizing sequence $A_{n}$ has a subsequece $A_{n_j}$ for which $\limsup_j A_{n_j}$ is the adversarial Bayes classifier.
+This conclusion is analogous to saying that every minimizing sequence must have a convergent subsequence.

+To understand the significance of this statement, we compare to minimizing a function over $\Rset$.
+Consider the three functions $f(x)=(x^2-1)^2$, $g(x)=\sin(x)^2$, and $h(x)=1/x^2$.
+The infimum of all three functions is 0.
+We can find minimizing sequences for $f,g$, and $h$ which don't converge.
+For instance, the sequence given by

+is a minimizing subsequence of $f$ because $f(x_k)=0$ for all $k$, but $x_k$ is not a convergent subsequence.
+Intuitively, this phenomenon occurs because $x_i$ is actually comprised of two subsequences each of which converges to a minimizer of $f$.
+In this case, every minimizing sequence of $f$ has a convergent subsequence.
+On the other hand, minimizing sequences of $g$ have very different behavior.
+For instance, consider the sequence given by $y_k=k\pi.$ Then $y_k$ is a minimizing sequence of $g$ because $g(y_k)=0$ for all $k$.
+However, the sequence $y_k$ diverges to infinity, so $\{y_k\}$ does not have any convergent subsequence.
+Lastly, the sequence $y_k$ also minimizes $h(x)$.
+Notably, $h$ does not have a minimizer and thus all minimizing sequences diverge.